intuitem/ciso-assistant-community/README.md

 - DORA
 - and much more!

+### Add your own framework

+Have a look in the tools directory and its dedicated readme.
+The convert_framework.py script will help you create your library from a simple Excel file.

 ## Community

 Join our [open Discord community](https://discord.gg/qvkaMdQ8da) to interact with the team and other GRC experts.